Charlestown High School: Busing and desegregation

-Contributing to the discord was the infamous September 28, 1979 school shooting of Darryl K. Williams, an African-American football player for Jamaica Plain High School, at Charlestown High School during a football game.
+Contributing to the discord was the September 28, 1979, school shooting of Darryl K. Williams, an African-American football player for Jamaica Plain High School, at Charlestown High School during a football game.
 Three Irish Americans, at least one of whom had dropped out of Charlestown High School, shot Williams at halftime on the field from a building rooftop while his team was huddled for a pep talk.
 (See List of school shootings in the United States).
 Williams was permanently paralyzed below the neck.
 The shooting was initially considered racially motivated, and a race riot was barely averted.
 However, a large rally in support of the shooting victim was held at City Hall Plaza in Boston for Williams.
-Also, for security reasons Charlestown High School did not play home football games for nine years.
+Also, for security reasons, Charlestown High School did not play home football games for nine years.